Yuki-okuma/rcjp24_readme/rc_en.md

 When the robot interacts with a human, the robot needs to pay attention to the person interacting with it.
 For example, the robot can point to one person and face the other while talking or alternately gaze between two people.

 ※ Accepted characteristics will be those obtained only through image recognition.
-※ The organized commitee will prepare in advance one person as a guest.

 <br>